BikeRadar‘s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.

 The more expensive technical components are built with greater precision, refinement and materials that lend themselves to greater longevity.
 This is apparent in derailleurs and shifters, where the cheaper options will develop play and slop overtime, whereas better parts often remain like new for many years of use.

 Wear items, such as cassettes and chainrings, however, are often the reverse of this.
-Cheaper options are made of heavier, but more durable steels, while the more expensive versions are made with lighter, but softer, aluminum and titanium metals.
+Cheaper options are made of heavier, but more durable steels, while the more expensive versions are made with lighter, but softer, aluminium and titanium metals.

 In addition to the benefits of reduced weight, more expensive mountain bike groupsets find other ways of increasing performance.